circuits-and-code/circuits-and-code.github.io/download.markdown

 ---

 ## Download our Book!
 Note that the book my be periodically updated from time to time.
+If you enjoyed the book, consider giving the [repo a star](https://github.com/circuits-and-code/circuits-and-code-book) and sharing it on social media!

 If the below embed doesn't work, you can download a copy here: <a href="{{ site.baseurl }}/assets/pdfs/circuits-and-code.pdf" target="_blank">Download the PDF</a>